quetzin/RockPaperScissorsLikeGame/src/project3/ReadMe.md

 - Implemented String failedGraphic in each character

 Ibrahim
--Helped in troubleshooting GUI
+- Helped in troubleshooting GUI
--Added some comments to our project files
+- Added some comments to our project files
--Added basic code for 2 new files
+- Added basic code for 2 new files